-At Thomas Bennett Community College, our intent is to provide a broad and balanced curriculum that provides challenge for, and is accessible to all students.
+At Thomas Bennett Community College, our intent is to provide a broad and balanced curriculum that provides challenge, and support, for all students.
 It is aligned with the National Curriculum and our core values (ASPIRE).
 We have built, and constantly review, a curriculum to celebrate the diversity of our students and allow them to develop a clear understanding of why achievement matters to their future goals and aspirations.
 Our students will strive for ACHIEVEMENT, build their SELF-CONFIDENCE and have PRIDE in all they do.
-They will learn skills of INDEPENDENCE, show RESPECT for themselves, others and their environment and see the rewards of their EFFORT.
+They will learn skills of INDEPENDENCE, show RESPECT for themselves, others and their environment, and see the rewards of their EFFORT.

-Through the school’s ‘Six Strands of Success’ model, challenge is present within lessons, underpinned by scaffolding and support, allowing students to realise their own potential and gain self-confidence to empower them to be successful, life-long learners.
-The curriculum is well-planned, schemes of learning and individual lessons are structured to provide differentiation through challenge and support; catering for the needs of all.
+Through the school’s Teaching and Learning Cycle, challenge is present within lessons, underpinned by scaffolding and support, allowing students to realise their own potential and gain self-confidence to empower them to be successful, life-long learners.
+The curriculum is well-planned; schemes of learning and individual lessons are structured to provide differentiation through challenge and support; catering for the needs of all.
 Knowledge organisers are used in and out of lessons to support learning through knowledge retrieval and use of key vocabulary.

 We have built on the foundations of KS2 (and KS4 for 6th Form), look at the Big Picture through the use of Learning Journeys and respond to the shifts in culture and education.
 We incorporate assessment and independent working to allow students to build on their knowledge and skills to ensure Year 11 and Year 13 are not reactionary, but have opportunities to develop depth of knowledge.